tuandnvn/instruction-to-video/README.md

 move the purple block down on the right of the blue L left and between the 2 red Ls to the left of the purple L
 ```

+The learning objective is: given textual inputs describing actions (*instructions*), plan actions (sequence of action steps) on the grounded visual environment to match the instruction.

+In training phase, a machine learning model is learned by feeding into it a parallel corpus of instructions and corresponding sequences of actions as video captures.
+In evaluating phase, the machine learning model is given a textual instruction and the starting configuration of visual environment (\textit{maze puzzle}), and it needs to direct a selected block to traverse the maze toward some final target.
+The evaluation objective is for the planned trajectory to follow as close as possible to the intended trajectory.

 ## Needed library